-Imagine that you want to run a Ticket Sales Analysis, which displays ticket sales information broken down into various tables of useful information.
-Here are two options for criteria sets, each of which will give you different information.
+For example, imagine that you want to run a Ticket Sales Analysis, which displays ticket sales information broken down into various tables of useful information.
+There are two options for Criteria Sets, each of which will give you different information.

 One option would be to select your data based on Transaction Date, in order to find out how many tickets you'd sold in total over a certain date range.
 You would get sales data for all Events which you had sold tickets for in that period of time, regardless of when each Event Instance was taking place – but if you'd made sales outside of that date range, they wouldn't be included in your report.

 Alternatively you could run the same report using Instance Start Date instead, to find out how many tickets you'd sold for Events which were happening during that time frame.
 This would give you sales data for just those Events, but based on all transactions, regardless of when the orders were made.